 24-hour oversight if needed

-The average annual cost of assisted living programs was about $48,000 in 2020, but costs vary widely by state.
+The average annual cost of assisted living programs was about $54,000 in 2021 (1 Assisted-living programs reference In addition to nursing homes, there are a variety of facilities and programs to help people who can no longer live independently without support.
+Three examples are Board-and-care facilities... read more ), but costs vary widely by state.
 These programs are paid for by private funds, long-term care insurance, community-based charity organizations, or church groups.
 Some states provide some waivers to help cover services in these settings.

 Life-care communities offer a contract intended to remain in effect for the resident’s lifetime and, at a minimum, to guarantee shelter and access to various health care services.